-Support
+7 Support

-EMET 5 is currently supported through the TechNet Forums at http://go.microsoft.com/fwlink/?LinkID=213962.
+EMET 4.1 is currently supported through the TechNet Forums at http://go.microsoft.com/fwlink/?LinkID=213962.

-Customers with a Premier or Professional support contract can leverage these channels to receive support.
+Customers with a Premier or Professional support contract can leverage these channels to receive support for EMET 4.1.

-Users can send email to emet\feedback@microsoft.com with feedback and suggestions.
+Users can send email to emet_feedback@microsoft.com with feedback and suggestions.
 Please don't use this email with support requests, use the TechNet Forums or the official support channels instead.

-Appendix: EMET Compatibility
+A. Appendix: EMET Compatibility